chef/chef-web-docs/content/infra_language/shelling_out.md

     weight = 20
 +++

+In most cases when you need to run a particular command in a cookbook, you'll want to use the [execute resource](resources/execute/).
+Helper methods for shelling out can be useful when writing custom resources or other more advanced Ruby code.

 ### shell_out

 The `shell_out` method can be used to run a command against the node, and then display the output to the console when the log level is set to `debug`.